weizhang25/OpenJudge/docs/built_in_graders/general.md

 | `response` | str | Yes | The model's response to evaluate |
 | `query` | str | No | Original user query |

+!!! note "Key Difference"
-> **Note:** Unlike `RelevanceGrader` which checks if the response addresses the query, `InstructionFollowingGrader` checks if the response follows the specified format and requirements.
+    Unlike `RelevanceGrader` which checks if the response addresses the query, `InstructionFollowingGrader` checks if the response follows the specified format and requirements.

 **Grading Criteria:**
 - **5**: Perfect adherence to all instructions